Minnesota-Computer-Club/MCC-Website-v2/README.md

     npm install

-### Create `.env` File for Environmental Secrets
-A major change with the v2 website is that all secrets are stored locally in a `.env` file that you need to create at the root of this project's directory.
-There is an example `.env.example` file included with this repository.
-You can copy its contents into a new `.env` file that you create and replace the temporary secrets with real values (as you need them).

 **Note:** Depending on what you are attempting to accomplish, this step may or may not be necessary.
 If you have any questions, please raise them in the MCC Discord Server.

 ### Run Project